samShojaiefar/samShojaiefar/README.md

 I'm interested in technology, software development, and using AI to build and learn more effectively.

-## About Me

-- 💻 Exploring programming and modern development tools
-- 🤖 Interested in artificial intelligence and automation
-- 🌱 Continuously learning and improving my skills
-- 🛠️ Building projects and experimenting with new ideas

 <code>Frontend Developer</code> · <code>Software Developer</code> · <code>React & Next.js</code>

 <br>